-The Company is eligible to receive milestone payments from Vertex of up to \$230.0 million in the aggregate under the Non-Ex License Agreement, depending on the achievement of pre-determined research, development and commercial milestones for certain products utilizing the licensed intellectual property.
+As of June 30, 2023, the Company is eligible to receive milestone payments from Vertex of up to \$230.0 million in the aggregate under the Non-Ex License Agreement, inclusive of the \$70.0 million milestone recognized in revenue in the second quarter of 2023, depending on the achievement of predetermined research, development and commercial milestones for certain products utilizing the licensed intellectual property.
+The \$70.0 million milestone was achieved in the second quarter of 2023.
 Additionally, the Company is eligible to receive tiered royalties on the sales of certain products in the low to mid-single digits.

-Each of the milestones under the Non-Ex License Agreement are fully constrained as of March 31, 2023.
+Each of the remaining milestones under the Non-Ex License Agreement are fully constrained as of June 30, 2023.
 There is uncertainty as to whether the events to obtain the research and developmental milestones will be achieved given the nature of clinical development and the stage of the CRISPR/Cas9 technology.
 The remaining research, development and regulatory milestones will be constrained until it is probable that a significant revenue reversal will not occur.
 Commercial milestones and royalties relate predominantly to a license of intellectual property and are determined by sales or usage-based thresholds.
 The commercial milestones and royalties are accounted for under the royalty recognition constraint and will be accounted for as constrained variable consideration.
 The Company applies the royalty recognition constraint for each commercial milestone and will not recognize revenue for each until the subsequent sale of a licensed product (achievement of each) occurs.